1,000’s of spin-off jobs and millions in revenue for Oregon businesses.

-The construction and operation of the facility will create revenue for local businesses, either as official suppliers or through increased business from a growing workforce.
+The construction and operation of the facility will create temporary and long term revenue for local businesses, either as official suppliers to the Project or through increased business from a growing workforce.

-Through the Community Enhancement Plan, Jordan Cove LNG will invest in the community of Coos Bay, helping to fund infrastructure projects, schools, police and fire departments, and other programs, facilities and services that will help the community thrive.
+Through its Community Enhancement Plan (CEP), Jordan Cove LNG Terminal will provide $40 million per year in payments in lieu of taxes to the Port of Coos Bay’s Enterprise Zone.
+The zone sponsors, which include the Port of Coos Bay, Coos County and the Coos Bay and North Bend school districts, will then determine how to use these funds to support infrastructure projects, schools, police and fire departments, and other programs, facilities and services that will help the community thrive.

 The Jordan Cove Project created and will continue to manage a grant program for programs and services that help support community needs.
 Additionally, the Project donates to or sponsors numerous events throughout the four counties.
 For more information about the grant program or donation/sponsorship opportunities, contact email@example.com.